mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 ### The importance of Realm and Device Sync

-This is arguably the most important part of the demo since it ties everything together and makes MongoDB an End-to-End solution for Digital Twin applications.
+This is arguably the most important part of the demo since it ties everything together and makes MongoDB an End-to-End solution for highly performant, always connected Digital Twins.

 With **Realm** there's no need for an ORM layer when connected to MongoDB, and it basically embeds an ultra-ligthweight object oriented database directly on the Twin.
 Which combined with **Device Sync**, enables to connect it with MongoDB and ensure your devices, twins and apps will always be in sync with the cloud database even when there's a failure in the connection.
 This is thanks to the [best-in-class conflict resolution](https://www.mongodb.com/docs/atlas/app-services/sync/details/conflict-resolution/#conflict-resolution) capabilities of Device Sync.